Gladys Mackenzie: Early life

-Gladys Mackenzie was born on 2 May 1903 in Edinburgh to Helen Macgregor Martin, a teacher, and Lachlan Paterson Mackenzie, an iron founder.
+Mackenzie was born on 2 May 1903 in Edinburgh to Helen Macgregor Martin, a teacher, and Lachlan Paterson Mackenzie, an iron founder.
 As a child, Mackenzie attended Craigmount School in Edinburgh from 1913 to 1919.
 She showed an early aptitude for mathematics after taking the Scottish Leaving Certificate Examinations.
-The first time she took the exam, she obtained a pass in Lower Mathematics, and the following year she received passes in Higher Level Mathematics, as well as in English, French and Latin.
+The first time she took the exam, she obtained a pass in lower mathematics, and the following year she received passes in higher-level mathematics, as well as in English, French and Latin.

 College

 Mackenzie began her higher education at the University of Edinburgh in 1919.
 When she joined the university, she identified Church of Scotland as her religious denomination.
-While attending the University, she took a wide range of classes, both at Ordinary and Honours levels.
-She studied Ordinary 1st and 2nd mathematics, chemistry, natural philosophy, and Philosophy.
-She also took many Honours level courses, such as Natural Philosophy, Mathematics, Final Natural Philosophy, Final Mathematics, Calculus, General Analysis, heat, electricity I and II, General Physics, Higher Algebra and Geometry.
-She graduated on 17 July 1924 with an MA and BSc in Mathematics and Natural Philosophy.
-As a result of the large number of Honours level classes she took, she graduated with First Class Honours.
+While attending the university, she took a wide range of classes, both at ordinary and honours levels.
+She studied ordinary 1st and 2nd mathematics, chemistry, natural philosophy, and philosophy.
+She also took many honours-level courses, such as natural philosophy, mathematics, final natural philosophy, final mathematics, calculus, general analysis, heat, electricity I and II, general physics, higher algebra and geometry.
+She graduated on 17 July 1924 with an MA and BSc in mathematics and natural philosophy.
+As a result of the large number of honours-level classes she took, she graduated with First Class Honours.

 Mackenzie joined the Edinburgh Mathematical Society while working at the University of Edinburgh.
-She was elected to the Society on 6 March 1925 and left in 1930.
+She was elected to the society on 6 March 1925 and left in 1930.

 Alpha particles

-Gladys Mackenzie was a scholar at the University of Bristol from 1929 to 1930 before becoming a Research Fellow.
+Mackenzie was a scholar at the University of Bristol from 1929 to 1930 before becoming a research fellow.
 From the beginning of her time at the University of Bristol in 1929 to her resignation in 1947, Mackenzie conducted her most note-worthy research.
 She started by researching methods of measuring the ranges of alpha particles.
 She tested ranges of alpha particles at varying initial velocities as they travelled through gases such as air, oxygen, nitrogen, argon and hydrogen and observed the stopping power of these gases as the particles travelled through them.
 She discovered a relationship between the range of the alpha particles and its initial velocity and proved that the theory of Gaunt for the stopping power of hydrogen atoms is also applicable for molecular hydrogen.
 This research was published in 1930.